jorisvink/sanctum/docs/crypto.md

 keys are freshly derived the nonces used in this construction are fixed as there is no risk for (key, nonce) pair re-use in this specific scenario.

+If asymmetry is enabled (default) x25519 is used in the key offering in combination with the shared symmetrical key.

 ## Keys